pmcanseco/pmcanseco.github.io/_hugo/content/posts/gameboy-testing/index.md

 It turns out that BGB has a _-headless_ command-line argument that it claims runs with no window or I/O of any kind.
-I thought this would be useful for automated testing, but I wasn't able to work.
+I thought this would be useful for automated testing, but I wasn't able to get it to work.

 I really wanted a simple, easy, and repeatable way to smoke/regression test my Game Boy emulator, so here we are.